HF-MB/HF-MB/README.md

 ## 📚 About Me

 - 🎓 Currently, I'm pursuing the path to become a data analyst and building a career in the fascinating world of data manipulation, analysis, and visualization.
-- 💼 In my previous role at a Performance Rights Organization (PRO), I first got in touch in working with data I was responsible for data entry, data cleaning, updates, and quality checks, working with their proprietary RDBMS, that manages the music catalog that the PRO licenses.
-This experience has sparked my interest in data and pursuing career in data analytics.
+- 💼 In my previous role at a Performance Rights Organization (PRO), I first gained hands-on experience working with data.
+I was responsible for data entry, data cleaning, updates, and quality checks, working with their proprietary RDBMS that manages the music catalog the PRO licenses.
+This experience sparked my interest in data and encouraged me to pursue a career in data analytics.
-- 🌱 I'm continuously expanding my knowledge and skills in data science, with a particular interest in machine learning and data-driven decision-making.
+- 🌱 I'm continually expanding my knowledge and skills in data analytics by exploring all the diverse approaches to deriving meaningful insights.

 ## 🚀 What You'll Find Here